Travel Agent Installation and Adjustment

 Figure 14.
 Bend of cable at transitional bridging hole

-The Travel Agent™ can also be set up in an "in-line" configuration.
-It is placed in the middle of the housing route.
-This is useful for mechanical disc brake calipers or linear pull brakes when used with common drop bar road levers.
-The amount of cable pull is nearly doubled (figure 15).
+The Travel Agent™ are also available in an "in-line" configuration.
+It is placed in the middle of the housing route, for example along the seat stay.
+This is useful for mechanical disc brake calipers or linear pull brakes when used with common drop bar road levers (figure 15).

 Figure 15.
 In-line option for the Travel Agent™